What is commodities investing?

-As with ETFs, you can easily invest in commodity stocks through any number of investing apps — although a few will give you a free stock just for signing up.
+As with ETFs, you can easily invest in commodity stocks through any number of investing apps.

 Finally, investors can use futures contracts to bet on how a particular commodity’s price will move.
 Futures involve agreeing to buy or sell a given commodity at a predetermined price and time in the future.

 Buyers of futures contracts profit when commodity prices rise.
 Sellers of futures contracts profit when commodity prices fall.

 While futures were designed for major commodity producers to hedge against price volatility, individual investors can get into the game if they have a brokerage account that offers it.

 Novice investors should exercise extreme caution with futures contracts due to the high degree of borrowing typically involved.
 Borrowing large sums, coupled with extreme volatility exhibited by many commodity prices, make futures trading a particularly risky proposition.

 With inflation continuing to heat up, it doesn’t look as if the rally in commodities will slow anytime soon.
 Hopping on for the ride, even at these elevated levels, is tempting.